SAKryukov/remoting-dotnet/article/article.md

 The structured data for the parameters or the returned object should be defined via some `DataContract`.
 The client and server are totally agnostic to the detail of the data contract, they are discovered automatically using reflection.

-The contract interface can use any data types for the parameters, returned objects, and properties.
+The service contract interface can use any data types for the parameters, returned objects, and properties.
 However, please see the [limitations](#heading-limitations).

 Typically, the flow of remote calls should be wrapped in some functions grouping several calls and representing some session: